LeoUtas/LeoUtas/README.md

             </ul>
         </li>
         <li>
             I attempted to solve the task using 2 different tools (i.e., <a href="https://github.com/facebookresearch/detectron2/blob/main/README.md">Detectron</a> and <a href="https://github.com/ultralytics/ultralytics"> YOLOv8 </a>).
-I did comparative research on the performance of the two models.
 The results indicated that, for this particular task, Detectron2 demonstrated superior performance over YOLOv8.
 However, in some cases, YOLOv8 performed better on the task of object detection.
             Detectron2 was chosen to deploy on a web application for this instance segmentation tasks <a href="https://mito-app-651cbfda9bde.herokuapp.com/">(visit the live demo)</a>.
         </li>
         <li>